MacroPower/OmegaGraf/docs/walkthrough.md

 ## Enjoy

-After the aformentioned panel is green, you can start using the dashboards we have added for you.
+After the aforementioned panel is green, you can start using the dashboards we have added for you.
 Feel free to remove the OmegaGraf binary.